rodw/named-parameters/README.md

 The default [master](https://github.com/rodw/named-parameters) branch only contains the released versions of the code and hence may seem relatively stagnant (or stable, depending upon your point of view).

-Most of the develop action happens on the [develop](https://github.com/rodw/named-parameters/tree/develop) branch or in feature branches.
+Most of the action happens on the [develop](https://github.com/rodw/named-parameters/tree/develop) branch or in feature branches.